jmfradkin/Metis-Project-1-MTA-Data-Analysis/README.md

+##Files
 `benson_project_jamiefradkin.ipynb` contains inital data analysis for this project.
 `Benson_challenges_JFradkin.ipynb` is my submission for the problem set associated with this project, which assigned various tasks that required manipulated Python dictionaries to visualize metrics for the MTA data.

 The project **blog post** can be found [here](https://jamiefradkin.wordpress.com/2016/01/18/metis-project-1-mta-data-analysis/).
+The full presentation can be found [here](http://www.slideshare.net/JamieFradkin/metis-project-1-mta-turnstile-data).